Fighting Speeding Tickets – Before Court

 The court clerk will offer to let you speak to the prosecutor to “avoid a contested trial” (See Speeding Ticket Options) and see if an agreement can be reached.

-The Prosecutors goal at these meetings is to have you plead guilty to a reduced charge, but your insurance will still be affected.
+The Prosecutors goal at these meetings is to have you plead guilty to a reduced charge.

 What they won’t tell you is that any reduced charge will still affect your insurance regardless if there are demerit points or not.
 Do not agree to any of these meetings, as on the court date: